simh/simh/README.md

       or throttling is now consistent.
 Reasonable idling behavior is now possible without requiring that the host system clock tick be 10ms or less.
+    * Simulator writers have access to timing services and explicit wall clock delays where appropriate.

 #### Ethernet Transport Enhancements
 	* UDP packet transport.
 Direct simulator connections to HECnet can be